Kingdom Community International FAQ's

 Re-Discovering the Kingdom Book (Expanded Edition) - Dr. Myles Munroe

-School of Influence for Agents of Change - Level 1
+Agents For Change Virtual Mentorship Program or School of Influence for Agents of Change eCourse Level 1 & 2

 2009 & 2010 & 2013 Kingdom Training Seminar DVD’s